CMS alternatives to AEM (Adobe Experience Manager) & Sitecore

 Over the last twenty years or so Liquid Light have worked on quite a number of Adobe Experience Manager (AEM) and Sitecore rollouts for a range of diverse clients, in a number of different sectors.
-There are quite a number of reasons to select either of these enterprise class platforms as they both share powerful features, but there are also quite a number of reasons you might want to find an alternative.
+Although both of these enterprise class platforms share powerful features, there are also a number of reasons you might want to find an alternative.

 Below we list our our top six reasons why you might want to find an alternative content management system (CMS) to AEM or Sitecore: